Sun-Sean/Projects/Latex_documents/README.md

 # Description of the Directory

 contains two directories to organize:

 1. .tex files
 2. pdf files

-for the homework I typeset through Latex
+for the homework typeset through Latex